 An applicant who has a TOEFL score of 550 (213 CBT or 80 iBT) or higher and an English Writing Test (EWT) score of five will be placed in the undergraduate program.
-Applicants with lower EWT scores of will be placed in an undergraduate developmental writing course.
+Applicants with an EWT score of 4.5 will be placed in a developmental writing course.